-As an archaeologist and food historian, I offer workshops about historic cuisine, featuring the history of Mediterranean and European cuisines.
+As an archaeologist and food historian, I offer culinary archaeology workshops, featuring the history of Mediterranean and European cuisines.

 Ancient recipes surprise with their – for us – unusual combination of tastes and aromas, blending the salty, the sweet, the sour and the spicy into astounding combinations.

 Roman mosaic, 2nd century AD, Museo Vaticano

 Roman bread was baked from various grains, barley being among the most common ingredients.

 The asaroton (=unswept) motive depicts a floor covered in the leftovers of a feast.
 This specific one from the 2nd century AD can be found in the Musei Vaticani.